Surety Bonds in Arizona

-Most bonds are written for the construction industry, especially for government and public works projects.
+Most are written for the construction industry, especially for government and public works projects.
 This is especially true with Arizona surety bonds.
 Arizona is said to be one of the fastest growing states in the country, so there are a significant amount of construction contractors as well as municipal construction and renovation projects going on at any given time.
 They are also often required of other construction projects that will cost over $100,000.
-Commercial bonds are mandated by individuals and businesses in the auto and real estate industries for licensing purposes.
+Commercial ones are mandated by individuals and businesses in the auto and real estate industries for licensing purposes.

 Types of Surety Bonds Arizona

-- Bid Bonds – A bid bond provides protection to an obligee should a successful bidder back out of a project after committing to it.
+- Bid – A bid bond provides protection to an obligee should a successful bidder back out of a project after committing to it.
 It essentially allows the obligee to be reimbursed for services that were promised but never rendered.
 They also provide protection should the principal fail to provide their own form of security or insurance.

 While contract surety solutions are mandatory of contractors for construction projects, commercial bonds are for individuals or businesses who provide other services.
 These include:

 - License and Permit Bonds – License and permit bonds are often required of anyone engaging in businesses such as real estate and automobile sales.
-Licensing requirements can vary from one state to the next, so you will have to do some research to find out what bonds will be right for you.
+Licensing requirements can vary from one state to the next, so you will have to do some research to find out what type will be right for you.

 - Court Bonds – Court bonds are required of plaintiffs or defendants to preserve the rights of the opposing party in a court case.